Costa Rica Roadtrip - Part 2

 For information about our flights, transportation, visa requirements, general costs, vegetarian food options and our general impressions of Costa Rica, check out my blog post: "Costa Rica Roadtrip - Part 1"

-Just so you know - Most links you'll find here are actually just Google Maps locations to help you get around, or direct links to places we stayed on Airbnb.
+Just so you know - Most links you'll find here are actually just Google Maps locations to help you get around, helpful websites and apps, or direct links to places we stayed on Airbnb.
 These aren't affiliate links - they're simply there to make your trip planning easier!
-I occasionally use affiliate links from sites like GetYourGuide and Amazon throughout this blog.
+I occasionally use affiliate links from sites like GetYourGuide, Booking.com and Amazon throughout this blog.
 These are all services and products I genuinely use and love.
 If you book or buy through these specific links, I earn a small commission at no extra cost to you.
-If you're planning to book with GetYourGuide or shop on Amazon anyway, using my links would help support this blog at no extra cost to you.
-Thank you!
+If you're planning to book with GetYourGuide or booking.com or shop on Amazon anyway, using my links would help support keeping this blog alive.

 Route Overview

-Please follow this link to see the actual route: Costa Rica Roadtrip - Route (sorry, cannot afford iframes…)
+Please follow this link to Google Maps to see the actual route: Costa Rica Roadtrip - Route (sorry, cannot afford iframes…)

 Day 1, 2 and 3 - San José (A)